 People.com reported that Bronx residents witnessed a group of teenagers reportedly force a firecracker into a cat’s mouth and light it.
 The cat, now named George, wasn’t found until two days after the reported incident.
 Despite extensive injuries, he was expected to make a full recovery.

-WWNYTV.com reported that 20 students had broken into Massena Central High School, vandalized it, and reportedly kicked a rabbit around.
+NNY360.com reported that 20 students had broken into Massena Central High School and vandalized it.
 They also reportedly threw a large bass into a tank with tropical fish, most of whom were eaten by the bass, and a chicken was left with a severed foot.
 The school district announced that any student identified as having participated in this incident had been disciplined.
 The investigation remained ongoing for the school district and the police.

 Syracuse.com reported that a group of teenagers was suspected of beating numerous porcupines to death.
 Unfortunately, conservation laws dictate that it’s not illegal to kill porcupines, because they’re considered “nuisance wildlife.”
 Therefore, no charges were brought.